-- 320.5 A1 A proposed accountant will usually need the client's permission, preferably in writing, to initiate discussions with the existing or predecessor accountant. - R320.5 If a client refuses to grant permission to initiate discussions with an existing or predecessor accountant, the proposed accountant shall carefully consider whether to accept the engagement given these circumstances. - R320.6 If unable to communicate with the existing or predecessor accountant, the proposed accountant shall take other reasonable steps to obtain information about any possible threats. - 320.6A1 The proposed accountant can assume that the existing accountant's lack of response to communication from the proposed accountant implies that there are no adverse comments to be made.
-However, it is important to note that proposed accountant must take other reasonable steps to obtain information as required in R320.6.
+- 320.5 A1 A proposed accountant will usually need the client's permission, preferably in writing, to initiate discussions with the existing or predecessor accountant. - R320.6 If unable to communicate with the existing or predecessor accountant, the proposed accountant shall take other reasonable steps to obtain information about any possible threats.